 Personally, I feel like I’ve learned so much in the last year – so many important life lessons that I will take through with me to 2018 and beyond.

-I’ve had a lot of ups, and I’ve certainly had a lot of downs, but life’s all about learning how to dance in the rain instead of waiting out the storm – right?
+I’ve had a lot of ups, and I’ve certainly had a lot of downs, but life’s all about learning how to dance in the rain instead of waiting out the storm – am I right?

-Here are 10 important life lessons I learned in 2017.
+Read on for 10 important life lessons I learned in 2017.

 The first important life lesson I learned in 2017 is that life is subject to change at any given moment.
-You have to appreciate what you have, whilst you have it, and live for the present – because you never know when your whole world might be turned upside down.
+You have to appreciate what you have, whilst you have it and live for the present – because you never know when your whole world might be turned upside down.

-Being one of my favourite people in the world (and a Christmas lover), I found the whole experience devastating.
+With him being one of my favourite people in the world (and a Christmas lover), I found the whole experience devastating.
 It just showed me that you should enjoy life whilst you can – and don’t ever take things for granted – because you never know what’s around the corner.

-You also have to make the most of each and every opportunity that comes your way.
+In addition, you have to make the most of each and every opportunity that comes your way.

 When my sister and I were both without jobs at the beginning of the year (we’d quit them earlier in 2016 to travel) and had some pennies leftover in our bank accounts, we decided to go on one last final hurrah and ended up booking a month-long trip to Thailand.

 If I hadn’t travelled around Thailand, I wouldn’t have had the career epiphany that made me want to start my freelance writing business.
-If I hadn’t had this epiphany, I wouldn’t have spent some time in Green Bay, USA following that trip with my boyfriend (where he lives) researching everything I could about starting my own business.
-And, if I hadn’t spent time in Green Bay doing some much-needed planning and preparation, I wouldn’t have been educated enough or provided myself with the tools that I needed to launch my own successful freelance writing biz.
+If I hadn’t had this epiphany, I wouldn’t have spent some time in Green Bay (USA) following that trip with my boyfriend (where he lives) researching everything I could about starting my own business.
+And, if I hadn’t spent time in Green Bay doing some much-needed planning and preparation, I wouldn’t have been educated enough or provided myself with the tools I needed to launch my own successful freelance writing biz.